What is Torfaen Homeseeker?

 What other options are there for housing?

 There is a severe shortage of affordable homes in the Torfaen area.
 Most applicants on the Homeseeker Register will have to wait a considerable time for re-housing and many of those in the lower bands will be waiting a significant time for housing in the local area.
 Depending on your circumstances you may wish to consider other options such as renting in the private sector.
 The Torfaen Homes website provides a full breakdown of the housing options available to residents in Torfaen.
-Information is also provide on our partner websites:
+Please click here to visit the Torfaen Homes website for further information.
+Information is also available on our partner website.

 What if I become homeless?

-Households who are homeless or threatened with homelessness will need to discuss their circumstances with the Council's Housing Options service.
-We will work with you to try to prevent you becoming homeless and will discuss your housing options with you.
-If this is unsuccessful you may be offered temporary housing dependant upon your circumstances.
+Households who are homeless or threatened with homelessness should contact the Wallich on 01495 366895 for further advice and support regarding their housing situation.
+The Wallich will take some details from you and provide appropriate advice and support.
+Depending on your circumstances, The Wallich may also refer you to the Council's Housing Solutions Team for further assessment and advice.
+The agencies will work with you to try to prevent you becoming homeless and will discuss your housing options with you.
+If this is unsuccessful you may be offered temporary housing dependent upon your circumstances.
 You may still express an interest in properties through Torfaen Homeseeker, providing your application has been accepted on the Register.

 How do I request a review of a decision?